awslabs/aws-postgresql-jdbc/README.md

 ## Getting Help and Opening Issues

 If you encounter a bug with the AWS JDBC Driver for PostgreSQL, we would like to hear about it.
-Please search the [existing issues](https://github.com/awslabs/aws-postgresql-jdbc/issues) and see if others are also experiencing the issue before opening a new issue.
+Please search the [existing issues](https://github.com/awslabs/aws-postgresql-jdbc/issues) to see if others are also experiencing the issue before opening a new issue.
 When opening a new issue, we will need the version of AWS JDBC Driver for PostgreSQL, Java language version, OS you’re using, and the PostgreSQL database version you're running against.
-Please also include reproduction case for the issue when appropriate.
+Please include a reproduction case for the issue when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.

 ## Documentation

-For additional documentation on the AWS JDBC Driver, [please refer to the documentation for the open-source postgresql-connector-j driver that the AWS JDBC Driver was based on](https://jdbc.postgresql.org/documentation/documentation.html).
+For additional documentation about the AWS JDBC Driver, [please refer to the documentation for the open-source postgresql-connector-j driver that the AWS JDBC Driver was based on](https://jdbc.postgresql.org/documentation/documentation.html).

 ## License